- 27 March 2023

-The Fund is open to applications from all research areas.
-Proposals that aim to provide opportunities for jointly awarded PhDs at a future stage are encouraged.
+The Fund is open to applications from all research areas and up to 15 proposals will be selected for funding.
+Proposals demonstrating strong relevance to strategic priorities at the participating institutions and that aim to provide opportunities for collaborative doctoral training and mobility at a future stage are encouraged.

 - Manchester: Academic staff members at all levels are eligible.
 Applicants do not need to have a permanent post, but they must have an existing contract at the time of application, and that contract must cover the full period of the grant.
 Emeritus and honorary staff are not eligible to apply as Co-PI but may be members of the project team.